 Tool #8: Hootsuite

-There are so many social media platforms where you might want to have a presence, but managing them all can feel overwhelming.
-Hootsuite aims to simplify social tasks by gathering them all into one place.
+And while we’ve mostly talked about reputation monitoring tools so far, you can’t forget about the elbow grease it takes to manage social media.
+There are so many social media platforms where you might want to have a presence, but wrangling them all can feel overwhelming.
+Hootsuite aims to simplify social tasks by gathering them into one place.

-You can use Hootsuite to schedule posts, curate content, monitor keywords that matter to you, and keep tabs on your social media performance—and you can test out their services with a free trial.
-Pricing varies based on how many sites you want to manage and how many users need access to the platform.
+You can use Hootsuite to schedule social posts, curate content, monitor keywords that matter to you, and keep tabs on your social media comments and mentions.
+You can even respond to them from one inbox.

 No matter how many units you manage, your company’s online reputation matters.
-Don’t let other people decide how your brand gets represented on the web.
-Use these online reputation management tools for property managers to take control and make sure that you always put your best foot forward.
+Don’t let other people decide how your brand is represented on the web.
+Use these online reputation management tools for property managers to take control of what you can, and influence the rest.Read more on Marketing